Host Terms and Conditions

-In order for us to market the Property on our online platform, you may need to pay our costs associated with listing including, but not limited to, our listing fee, photography costs, direct and third party costs relating to and arising from the initial inspection, any remedial work carried on your behalf, costs for cutting keys and any remedial work to allow you to comply with Health and Safety and any associated handling costs (as outlined in Clause 3.4) unless, at our sole discretion, we agree to waive any such fees or collect such fees from the rental income we collect on your behalf.
+In order for us to market the Property you may need to pay our costs associated with listing including, but not limited to, our listing fee, photography costs, direct and third party costs relating to and arising from the initial inspection, any remedial work carried on your behalf, costs for cutting keys and any remedial work to allow you to comply with Health and Safety and any associated handling costs (as outlined in Clause 3.4) unless, at our sole discretion, we agree to waive any such fees or collect such fees from the rental income we collect on your behalf.
 We will inform you of all such costs as they arise and will provide an itemised statement of any such costs on an on-going basis and any such costs and/or fees are payable to us on demand.

 We are authorised to access and look after the Property during any rental period (and during any period in which the Property is available for rental) and, if necessary, we will be entitled to engage tradespeople such as plumbers and electricians on your behalf as set out below.

 Before we market your home we’ll agree some rules as well as any special instructions.
 These rules will be part of the agreement with guests.

 Prior to marketing we will also consult with you to agree among other things, any particular rules for the Property (“House Rules”), and any initial special instructions (such as which drawers or cupboards will be secured and the condition in which we would expect the Property to be left prior to a rental).
 The House Rules as well as the special instructions may change from time to time.
 We will take reasonable steps to ensure that our staff and contractors as well as any Guests using the Property obey any House Rules which we have agreed with you, but are not liable for any breach of the House Rules by those parties.